Louis-MG/Louis-MG/README.md

 # Repo:

-You will find a repo for my work at the museum, one for the MNHN-Tree-Tools for easier dependencies access; a repo for a bug during my work with BRAKER2 (automated genome annotation tool); a repo for my work on a internet site for biochemical reaction visuals in AR (Augmented Reality).
-MetaDBGWAS is the extension of DBGWAS to a metagenomic scale.
+You will find :
+- for my work at the museum
+- MNHN-Tree-Tools for easier dependencies access;
+- a bug during my work with BRAKER2 (automated genome annotation tool)
+- my work on a internet site for biochemical reaction visuals in AR (Augmented Reality)
+- MetaDBGWAS, the extension of DBGWAS to a metagenomic scale
+- k-TSP-classifier, a machine-learning script in R to classify exczema types based on gene expression

 <!---
 Louis-MG/Louis-MG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.